 To find out how we came up with these conclusions read my article on the Caplin migration from Microsoft to Google called “You will take my Excel from me when you pry it from my cold, dead hands”

-1. It’s pretty good at what it does, and people will use it for EVERYTHING
+Excel is pretty good at what it does, and people will use it for EVERYTHING.

-3. Excel is deeply embedded, people do things like create databases using Excel, and link across file systems.
+Excel is deeply embedded.
+People do things like create databases using Excel, and link across file systems.
 These complicated webs are difficult to transfer into Google Sheets.

 - Google Sheets does not allow you to get data from a private database – all data connections must be made over the public internet